messengerbag/SpeechBubble/docs/SpeechBubble.md

 `int SpeechBubble.HeightOverHead`

-Pixels between the top of the character sprite and the bottom of the speech bubble tail (can be negative)
+Pixels between the top of the character sprite and the bottom of the speech bubble tail (can be negative).
+Default: 0

 ### SpeechBubble.CornerRoundingRadius